delta-rho/RHIPE/doc/FAQ.rst

 Yes, the serialized version of a key and object should be less than 64MB.
 I can fix this and will in future.
 For e.g. ``runif(8e6)`` is 61MB.
 Your keys and values should be less than this.

+7. ``java.lang.RuntimeException: RHMRMapRed.waitOutputThreads(): subprocess failed with code 141``

+This is because Hadoop broke the read/write pipe with the R code.
+To view the error, you'll need to go the job tracker website, click on one of the Failed attempts and see the error.